kumarlakshman/Python/README.md

 so as you can see to calucalte fibonacci(5) total 8 executions were made which is going to slow down for larger numbers

+fibonaci_memoization.py uses a memoization teqniue which is for faster exection.
+#Memoization
+Storing the results of functions in a cache, and then returing the stored value when a function is called with same arguments, here we are using functools modules which have LRU cache implmented